 - Good source of vitamins and minerals: They are high in zinc, copper and vitamin B12, all of which aid in brain development.
 Plus, they are a good source of magnesium and potassium, which are both important for heart and brain health.

-Whether you like or loathe scallops you are going to LOVE these Grilled Scallops with Avocado & Corn Salsa!
+Whether you like or loathe seafood you are going to LOVE these Grilled Scallops with Avocado & Corn Salsa!
 Well, what are you waiting for?
-Run, don’t walk, and go pick up some scallops and get on this!
+Let’s do this!

-If you love these scallops, try one of these delicious fish recipes next:
+If you love these scallops on the grill, try one of these delicious fish recipes next:

 Grilled Scallops with Avocado Corn Salsa